 Control Camis are upper body undergarments for ladies who want slimmer bellies but don’t want to wear other top-heavy shapewear.
-Camis are great for streamlining the breast with the shoulder blades and the top body.
+Camis are great for streamlining the breast with the shoulder blades and the top body type.

 These tights are solely for your bum and thighs.
 They give both areas a smooth form and shape, so when you wear a skirt or dress, they will fit you well.
 Control tights are easy to wear.

 A bodyshaper is the go-to wear for younger ladies who want to cover their boobs and chest region.
-Bodyshaper has lighter compression, unlike a corset, so wearing them daily will place you at no risk whatsoever.
+Waist shaper has lighter compression, unlike a corset, so wearing them daily will place you at no risk whatsoever.

 Control pants have been around for a long time.
 They have compressive features and add some more control to your upper body.
 They accentuate the waist and flatten their tummy.

 This is another type of shapewear.
 Half slips are easy to wear under mini skirts for those who like to wear short dresses.
 They protect your thighs and give your stomach an attractive form.
 Half slips are not as compressive as other shapewear option, so you can wear them for much longer.

 An arm shaper is worn under long sleeves for extra definition.
 It offers light control and allows you to wear any bra of your choice.
 Arm shapers are great for women with flabby arms, but the only downside to them is that they can only be worn with long sleeves, not shorts sleeves or armless clothes.